 While Nespresso had been selling coffee pods via their machines since 1986, consumers were now buying latte macchiato pods, cappuccino pods & so on, allowing those behind this machine (initially Kenco and Braun) to make huge profits on tiny little pods containing milk concentrate, sugar and water.

 Nestle’ had masses of patents (almost two thousand of them!), and they’d policed them hard until this point.
-But I’m guessing that the success of Tassimo and probably the success of Keurig’s B-100 home brewer too, had pointed them towards a mildly different market that they decided to target with a new brand rather than with Nespresso.
+But I’m guessing that the success of Tassimo and probably the success of Keurig’s B-100 home brewer too, had pointed them towards a mildly different market that they decided to target with a new brand quite than with Nespresso.

 So rather than suing the heck out of everyone, though I’m guessing they did that too, they decided to dominate this emerging market too with the launch of Dolce Gusto.

-Here are what I reckon are one of the perfect Dolce Gusto machines at present.
+Here are what I reckon are one of the best Dolce Gusto machines at present.
 By the way, as with the Tassimo machines, I’m only going to introduce you two to Dolce Gusto machines, for the same reason.

-There are other Dolce Gusto machines, and of course have a good Google around to see all of the other options if among these two doesn’t float your boat, but for me, the first choice below is great for people who’re on a budget who aren’t bothered about water tank size, and the second one I think is a good option for people who’re wanting to make more than two cups without having to re-fill the tank.
+There are other Dolce Gusto machines, and of course have a good Google around to see all of the other options if among these two doesn’t float your boat, but for me, the first choice below is excellent for people who’re on a budget who aren’t bothered about water tank size, and the second one I think is a good preference for people who’re wanting to make more than two cups without having to re-fill the tank.

 Check Price - Amazon UK